Frankie Lymon's Tombstone Blues 5: The Wives

 Frankie, by 1965, had pretty much been reduced to lip-synching at record hops on the East Coast.
 He decided to head to California in hopes that his old friend Zola Taylor could help him get some singing gigs in Los Angeles.
 Elizabeth testified that she did not object.
 “He had always regarded Zola as his stage mother,” she said.

-She and Frankie became teenaged lovers in 1956 while they were on an Alan Freed bus tour of 81 one-nighters, each performing with their group along with an all-star cast that also included Chuck Berry, the Coasters, the Penguins, and Bo Diddley.
+She and Frankie became teenaged lovers in 1956 while they were on an Alan Freed bus tour of 81 one-nighters, each performing with their group along with an all-star cast.
 Zola testified that their affair continued off and on for several more years.

 According to Span’s story, Frankie moved into Zola’s home and her bedroom.
 He then called Elizabeth and urged her to join him.
 He told Zola that the new guest was “a friend from New York,” Zola recalled.
 Frankie told Elizabeth that “Zola and I aren’t doing anything; it’s just a motherly relationship,” Elizabeth testified in court.